-DIY Christmas tree: On a recent trip to London, I went to one of my favourite stores, Heals.
-For those of you that don’t know, Heals is a very stylish interiors department stores that’s been around since 1810.
+I got the inspiration for these simple frosted branch Christmas trees after a trip to London.
+Whilst there I visited one of my favourite stores, Heals.
+For those of you that don’t know, Heals is a very stylish interior department store that has been around since 1810.

 The store had just put up their Christmas window display.
 This display was typical Heals, very simple and very stylish.
-Hanging from the branches of these gorgeous DIY Christmas tree were all their lovely Christmas ornaments.
+Hanging from the branches of these gorgeous branch Christmas trees were all their lovely Christmas ornaments.

-The designer of the trees happened to be around at the time, and kindly told me how the trees were made so I could make my own.
+The designer of the trees happened to be around at the time and kindly told me how the branch Christmas trees were made so I could make my own.

-As well as being very simple and stylish, these trees cost virtually nothing to make.
-They are great for those of you who don’t have much space or want a second tree.
-You can either hang them flat against the wall or stand them up in a Christmas tree or umbrella stand.
+As well as looking good, these trees cost virtually nothing to make.
+They are also a great alternative for those of you who don’t have much space for a traditional Christmas tree in your home.
+They can just be a fun second Christmas tree.

-- Branches: All the branches used were straight branches from various trees, sourced from either mine or my friend’s garden.
-You will need one main trunk branch, approximately 5-6ft and about 2-3 inches in diameter.
-Also needed are 3 branches for your main frame which will be slightly smaller, and 5 even smaller branches for the rest of the tree.
+- Tree branches: All the branches used were straight branches from various trees, sourced from either mine or my friend’s garden.
+You will need one main trunk branch, approximately 5-6ft, and about 2-3 inches in diameter.
+Also needed are 3 branches for your mainframe which will be slightly smaller and 5 even smaller branches for the rest of the tree.

 - Cable ties and garden wire

 - Snow craft spray